From heads of state to footballers: who has worn the Special Olympics wrist band?

-In less than two months, the world will descend on Abu Dhabi for the Special Olympics World Games.
+In just two weeks, the world will descend on Abu Dhabi for the Special Olympics World Games.

 From Sheikh Mohamed bin Zayed, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the Armed Forces, and Sheikh Mohammed bin Salman, Crown Prince of Saudi Arabia, to footballers like Mo Salah and members of the Al Ain FC squad, red bands have been cropping up worldwide.

-Those with wrist bands are encouraged to wear them and post their own photos, proudly showing support.
-Photos directed at @WorldGamesAD on Twitter and posted using the hashtag #BeUnified may be featured on the game' official page.
+Those with wristbands are encouraged to wear them and post their own photos, proudly showing support.
+Photos directed at @WorldGamesAD on Twitter and posted using the hashtag #BeUnified may be featured on the official page of the games.

 The Special Olympics is the world’s largest humanitarian sporting event and aims to empower people with disabilities, who are officially referred to as People of Determination in the UAE.

-With about eight weeks to go, more than 7,500 athletes from a record-breaking 192 countries are set to take part in the games — that are being held in the Gulf for the first time.
+More than 7,500 athletes from a record-breaking 192 countries are set to take part in the games, which are being held in the Arabian Gulf for the first time.